-Jing Hu is a PhD student at the Institute for Area Studies.
+Jing Hu is a researcher and PhD student at the Institute for Area Studies.
 She doesn't have a desk at the university.
 Please send an email if you want to contact her.
 The mentioned telephone number is the number of the secretariat.

 Fields of interest

 Digital Humanities, East Asian History, Cultural Heritages, Bibliometrics

 Supervisors: Prof. dr. Hilde De Weerdt and Prof. dr. Remco Breuker

 My PhD dissertation sheds light on the social mobility of the chungin (middle people) group in Chosŏn Korea, with particular focus on official interpreters.
 I am delving into studies on the origin of the group, the genealogical and social networks of the chungin and the social life of the official interpreters in the late Chosŏn dynasty.
 My research is featured in using digital approaches such as SNA, GIS and text-mining.
 Digitalised sources like bangmok (榜目, Rosters of Imperial Examination) and Yŏnhaengnok (燕行錄, Chosŏn Traveuloges to Beijing) are mainly used as my primary sources.
 In this way, it does not only enables us to gain a complete picture of the social mobility of the middle-class people in the Chosŏn dynasty but also offers opportunities for new clues and findings in the field of East Asian studies by breaking through traditional approaches.

 - M.A. in Cultural Informatics, the Academy of Korean Studies, South Korea, 2012-2014